 Both are designed to provide financial protection, but they serve very different purposes and have distinct features.

-Life insurance is primarily intended to provide a death benefit to your beneficiaries in the event of your passing – these income tax-free lump sum payments can help them handle day-to-day living expenses and other financial responsibilities in the absence of your income.
+Life insurance is primarily intended to provide a death benefit to your beneficiaries in the event of your passing.
+The income-tax-free payment or payments can help them handle day-to-day living expenses and other financial responsibilities in the absence of your income.
 In other words, life insurance can help protect your family from the risk of losing your income.

-An annuity can be tailored to provide a payout to beneficiaries after your death, but that’s not the primary purpose.
+While an annuity may be tailored to provide a payout to beneficiaries after your death, that’s not the primary purpose.
 Annuities are designed to provide a guaranteed stream of income to live on, typically in retirement.
 And with a lifetime annuity, that income is guaranteed to last as long as you live.
-So, an annuity can help protect you from the risk of outliving all your money.
+So, an annuity can help protect you from the risk of outliving your money.

-As you can see, life insurance and annuities serve different purposes and are appropriate for different people, depending on their circumstances and financial needs
+As you can see, life insurance and annuities serve different purposes and are appropriate for different people, depending on their circumstances and financial goals.

 • Life insurance is especially valuable for individuals who have financial dependents (spouse, children, etc.) and want to help ensure that their loved ones are financially protected if they can't be there to provide support.
-It can also be a valuable tool for business owners, who may use life insurance to protect their businesses and provide for succession planning, and people who want to help ensure that their debts will be paid off in the event of their death.
+In addition to living expenses, life insurance can also help dependents cover your end-of-life costs and any debts or significant financial obligations.
+It can also be a valuable tool for business owners, who may use life insurance to protect their businesses and provide for succession planning.
 And permanent life insurance, in particular (universal or whole life insurance), can be important for people who want to build family assets and provide an inheritance to their heirs.

 • Annuities are most appropriate for retirees (or those planning for retirement) who want to ensure a stable source of income during their retirement years.
 Deferred annuities can also be a useful savings tool for younger, high-earning individuals looking for tax-deferred growth.